NativeScript/docs-v7/docs/ui/theme.md

 ### Images

-The NativeScript core theme provides a few CSS class names for altering the appearance of images.
+The NativeScript theme provides a few CSS class names for altering the appearance of images.

 * `img-rounded`: A class name that applies a small `border-radius` to Image UI components.
 * `img-circle`: A class name that applies a large `border-radius` to Image UI components, making the image appear as a circle.